What does continuing healthcare mean for you?

 Can I appeal if I have been told that I am not eligible?

 You can appeal the decision if you believe the eligibility criterion has not been applied properly or the meeting has not been properly conducted.
+However, this can be a long and taxing process so an appeal should be made if you believe you have a clear reason for the decision to be overturned.

 How can we help you?